 Although the results of a bodylift are immediately visible, the surgery cannot stop further changes to the torso as a result of ageing and changes in weight.
 It is important to understand that the final appearance of the abdomen is also dependent on abdominal muscle tone and degree of intra-abdominal fat.

-A body lift is an extensive procedure which involves a combination of a tummy tuck, liposuction, thigh lift and buttock lift.
-For some patients, splitting the surgery into two parts may be recommended.
+Body lift is an extensive procedure which involves a combination of tummy tuck, liposuction, thigh lift and buttock lift.
+For some patients, Mr Karri may recommend splitting the surgery into two parts.
 The first surgery addresses the sagging abdominal and thigh skin, and the second surgery involves the buttock lift.
-An interval of three to four months is usually required between the two surgeries to ensure healing is complete after the first.
+An interval of 3-4 months is usually required between the two surgeries to ensure healing is complete after the first surgery.

 Body lift is performed under general anaesthetic and may take several hours.
-A hospital stay of a few days after the procedure will be required.
-To minimise swelling and support the new body contour, compression garments will be required to be worn continuously for several weeks.
+You will be required to stay in hospital for a few days after surgery.
+To minimise swelling and support the new body contour, you will be required to wear compression garments continuously for several weeks.

 Speak to a member of our team for further information or to arrange a consultation

 Our phone lines are open Monday – Friday, 10am – 5pm.
 Alternatively you can send us a message via our contact form below.